 “The drop in the cost of prediction will impact the value of other things, increasing the value of complements (data, judgment and action) and diminishing the value of substitutes (human prediction)Agrawal, Gans, and Goldfarb, 2018, page 19-20

 Those things that allow you to get the best out of the cheap AI, such as the data AI needs to generate a decent prediction, will become more valuable.
 On the other hand some things will become next to useless.
 Who needs a person to predict what will happen?
 An AI can do this much better by faithfully mapping to patterns seen previously without the mistakes made by human beings when we try and concentrate for too long.

 The example of “anticipatory shipping” is an interesting one.
-At some point it’ll generate more profit for Amazon to ship what it thinks you want and need (and accept that this will generate greater return costs) than wait for you to ask for an item.
+At some point it’ll generate more profit for Amazon to ship what it thinks you want and need.
+(Amazon will accept that this will generate greater return costs.)
+They won’t wait for you to ask for an item.
 I think this is great but I can imagine some people might find it a little creepy.

 Read: Ajay Agrawal, Joshua Gans, and Avi Goldfarb (2018) Prediction Machines: The Simple Economics of Artificial Intelligence, Harvard Business Review Press

 For more on this book see here.